sil-dictionary-lexical-services/NumberExamples/README.md

 ​	**./NumberExamples.sh**

 That script will extract the *.fwdata* file from the backup.
-It then funs the **NumberExamples.pl** script to number the examples in the custom field
+It then runs the **NumberExamples.pl** script to number the examples in the custom field

 You can run FLEx and restore the project from the backup to verify that the Examples are numbered.